randycoulman/SuffixConditionals/README.md

 # SuffixConditionals

-Add Ruby-like suffix conditionals to Visualworks Smalltalk.
+Add Ruby-like suffix and Python-like infix conditionals to Visualworks Smalltalk.

 SuffixConditionals is licensed under the MIT license.
 See the copyright tab in the RB, the `notice` property of this package or the